Can first time buyers get a buy to let mortgage?

 What to do now?

 Obviously the above response is for information purposes only and not mortgage advice.
 The mortgage market and lender criteria are changing all the time.
 Therefore I strongly suggest that you speak to an independent mortgage adviser.
-If you don't know a mortgage adviser whose opinion you trust, then you can get a free unbiased mortgage review in 60 seconds from a vetted FCA regulated mortgage professional.
+If you don't know a mortgage adviser whose opinion you trust, then you can get a free unbiased mortgage review* from a vetted FCA regulated mortgage professional.
 Simply select the adviser type as 'Mortgage adviser'.
 You will then receive a free non-obligation mortgage review.
 It's a good service which I've spent time vetting.
 Good luck.